dmpop/pellicola/README.md

 - **Pagination** Pellicola automatically splits photo collection into pages.
 You can specify the desired number of photos per page.
 - **Search** Basic search functionality makes it possible to find photos by their (partial) file names.
 - **Basic EXIF data** The app extracts and displays basic EXIF info for each photo, including aperture, shutter speed, and ISO.
-- **Geo URI links** For geotagged photos, Pellicola displays geo URI links you can use to see the exact locations where the photos were taken in the default map application.
+- **OpenStreetMap links or Geo URIs** For geotagged photos, Pellicola displays either OpenStreetMap links or geo URIs that show the exact locations where the photos were taken either in OpenStreetMap or in the default map application.
 - **Optional album description** If a _preamble.html_ file exists in the album's folder, Pellicola displays its contents as the album's description.
 - **Optional photo description** You can add a description to each photo by creating an accompanying _.txt_ file.
 The app can also read and display descriptions from the photo's _UserComment_ EXIF field.
 - **Automatic language detection** Pellicola automatically detects the browser language and picks the description text file with the appropriate language prefix.